AlkaMotors/Am32-Experimental/README.md

 ## Firmware Release & Configuration Tool

-The latest release of the firmware can be found [here](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/releases/).

 To configure AM32 and upload firmware you can use the Multi_ESC config tool using Betaflight passthrough.
 They can be downloaded from here:

 [WINDOWS](https://drive.google.com/file/d/1fO9hSQXID2EZnVr5cmi54BLtMpFt9l10/view?usp=sharing)

-Alternately you can use the [BlHeli-Configurator](https://github.com/blheli-configurator/blheli-configurator-nightlies/releases/tag/v20201229.20) to flash or change settings.
-Currently only nightly builds support AM32.

-## Hardware
-Target compatibility List can be found [here](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/wiki/List-of-Supported-Hardware) (DEC 2020)

 ## Installation & Documentation